 We have just seen an examples of a simple decorator factory, implemented as a function returning a decorator.
-For more complex situations, it is more convenient to implement decorator factories as classes returning callable objects that can be used as signature-preserving decorators.
-The suggested pattern to do that is to introduce a helper method call(self, func, \args, \\kw) and to call it in the \\call\\(self, func) method.
+For more complex situations, it is more convenient to implement decorator factories as classes returning callable objects that can be converted into decorators.

-As an example, here I show a decorator which is able to convert a blocking function into an asynchronous function.
+As an example, here will I show a decorator which is able to convert a blocking function into an asynchronous function.
 The function, when called, is executed in a separate thread.
-Moreover, it is possible to set three callbacks on\success, on\failure and on\closing, to specify how to manage the function call.
+Moreover, it is possible to set three callbacks on\success, on\failure and on\closing, to specify how to manage the function call (of course the code here is just an example, it is not a recommended way of doing multi-threaded programming).
 The implementation is the following: